 10 out of 10 points and recommendedExtremely sharp; remarkable VR; excellent contrast and color rendition; reasonable priceHeavy; long; clumsy

 I would highly recommend this lens to anyone who does what it's designed to do: wildlife photography, distant landscape and architectural detail.
 It's not too hard to carry, even with the neck strap, although some kind of sling would help.
 But hand-holding while shooting is tiring because it's so heavy and clumsy.
-I suppose one can get used to that.reviewed December 6th, 2015 (purchased for $1,090)
+I suppose one can get used to that, as I'm finally beginning to feel comfortable with it.reviewed December 6th, 2015 (purchased for $1,090)

 Zooming is very smooth, but a bit awkward, because it takes a lot of turning to zoom out and in.
 So I'm not sure it would be the best lens for flying birds or even some sporting events.

 The VR is so good that camera shake is minimal to absent, even in low light.
 From a seated position, I was able to shoot knick-knacks in my den at speeds of 1/10 second down to 1/3 second!
 The resulting images surprised me by their sharpness.

 Outdoors, the problem is the lens's length.
 It's a long, heavy cantilever.
 So even a fairly light breeze affects it, held out there scanning for pictures.
 In windy conditions, I found it particularly hard to hold, and image quality suffered.